Skip to main content

 small non-coding RNAs (sncRNAs) The profile of sncRNAs, which regulate gene expression in the early embryo, is altered in the sperm of obese individuals.
 Restoration of metabolic health likely normalizes the sncRNA content packaged into mature sperm.

-The reversibility of both DNA fragmentation and adverse epigenetic programming through is a testament to the body’s resilience.
+The reversibility of both DNA fragmentation and adverse epigenetic programming through lifestyle changes is a testament to the body’s resilience.
 It reframes the preconception period as a profound opportunity for paternal investment in the health of the next generation.
 The interventions are not merely about improving fertility statistics; they are about cleansing the biological message passed from father to child, ensuring the genetic and epigenetic blueprint is as sound as possible.

 References